ec-builds/ec-builds/README.md

 # EC-Builds

-This GitHub is my technical portfolio.
-It documents the projects, configurations, and lessons learned   as I expand from systems administration into cloud, automation, and security operations.
+This GitHub is my technical portfolio, documenting enterprise-inspired infrastructure projects, configurations, and lessons learned as I continue growing in systems administration, cloud, automation, and security.

 ## Featured Project